pablomartinfranco/sts-ng-app/README.md

 `mvnw spring-boot:run`

-NPM tasks will log with error tag but complete correctly
+NPM tasks will log with error but complete correctly

 Open browser on localhost:8080